Spectral aspects of the Berezin transform: Berezin transform and Donaldson's iterations

-\begin{exam} {\rm For any $p\in\N^*$, consider the Berezin-Toeplitz POVM $W_p$ on a closed quantizable K\"{a}hler manifold $X$ associated to a Hermitian holomorphic line bundle $L$, as in Section \ref{subsec-BLB}.
-The associated Hilbert space is $\cH_p=(H^0(X,L^p),q_{L^2})$, where $H^0(X,L^p)$ is the space of holomorphic sections of $L^p$, and $q_{L^2}\in\Prod(H^0(X,L^p))$ is the $L^2$-Hermitian product induced by the Kähler metric.
-In this case, the measure $\sigma_{W_p}$ is the push-forward of $\alpha_p$ under the Kodaira embedding
+\begin{exam} {\rm As a particular case of Example \ref{exam-general}, consider the Berezin-Toeplitz POVM $W_p$ on a closed quantizable K\"{a}hler manifold $X$ associated to a Hermitian holomorphic line bundle $L$ for $p\in\N^*$ large enough, as in Section \ref{subsec-BLB}.
+The associated Hilbert space is $\cH_p=(H^0(X,L^p),q_p)$, where $H^0(X,L^p)$ is the space of holomorphic sections of $L^p$ and $q_p\in\Prod(H^0(X,L^p))$ is the $L_2$-Hermitian product induced by the Kähler metric.
+In this case, the map \eqref{Fdef} is given by the Kodaira embedding